Skip to main content

 (b) The SNAP application requests that applicants voluntarily identify their race/ethnicity on the application form.
 The application clearly indicates that the information is voluntary, that it will not affect eligibility or the level of benefits, and that the reason for the information is to ensure that program benefits are distributed without regard to race, color, or national origin.

-(c) In order to comply with required reporting of racial/ethnic data, the county agency shall collect the racial and ethnic data from observation during the interview when the information is not voluntarily provided by the assistance group on the application form.
+(c) In order to comply with required reporting of racial/ethnic data, the county agency is to collect the racial and ethnic data using alternative means when the information is not voluntarily provided by the assistance group on the application form.
+Alternative means do not include observation (also known as visual observation).

 (4) Establish and maintain a system for program complaints.

-(a) The county agency shall make information on the program complaint system and how to file a complaint available to participants, potential participants, and other interested persons.
+(a) The county agency is to make information on the program complaint system and how to file a complaint available to participants, potential participants, and other interested persons.
 The county agency may make the information available through written materials or posters at certification offices or other appropriate means.

-(b) Each county agency shall establish and maintain a system for handling program complaints filed by participants, potential participants, or other concerned individual or groups.
+(b) Each county agency is to establish and maintain a system for handling program complaints filed by participants, potential participants, or other concerned individual or groups.
 Program complaints include, but are not limited to:

 (i) Processing standards;